 Food and Beverage

 Unlike restrictions on mailing alcohol, all the ingredients for a home brew kit can be sent through USPS.
+A great example of this is Shaker & Spoon or SaloonBox DIY Cocktail Kit.
 Write up the recipe.
 Pick out the hops, grains or malt, and yeast.
 And then send your box to some happy home brewers.
 If you want to go even more speciality, go for homebrew niches, like meads, ciders, or seasonal fruit wines.

 Cooking Subscription Box